RNGBubba/Mods/README.md

 - Player-driven auction listings stored in `auctionhouse_auctions.json`
 - Automatic save and purge every five minutes with item returns on expiration
 - Safe transaction handling that prevents negative balances or overflow
-- Fully server-side commands and chest-based menus
+- Fully server-side commands and chest-based menus with clickable pagination

 ## Economy Commands
 - `/balance` – view your own balance